SharjAhmed/fatsnbabs-restaurant-booking-system/README.md

 Sign Up:

-- The sign up form is a simple form that requires the user to enter a username, an optional email address and a password.
+- The sign up form is a simple form that requires the user to enter a username, an optional email address and a PASS |word.
-- The user must re-enter the password for confirmation and it must match the original password entered.
+- The user must re-enter the PASS |word for confirmation and it must match the original PASS |word entered.
 - There is a message to remind users that if they already have an account, they can click the sign in link to be directed to the sign in page.
 - If the user enters an username that is already registered, an error message will appear.
-- If the user enters a password that is not secure, they will be prompted with a message to create a stronger password.
+- If the user enters a PASS |word that is not secure, they will be prompted with a message to create a stronger PASS |word.
-- The sign up form verifies that both passwords entered match.
-If the user enters passwords that do not match, an error message will appear to notify them.
+- The sign up form verifies that both PASS |words entered match.
+If the user enters PASS |words that do not match, an error message will appear to notify them.

 ![Sign Up](/media/images/signup.png)

 Login:

-- The login form requires users to enter their username and the password that they used when they signed up.
+- The login form requires users to enter their username and the PASS |word that they used when they signed up.
 - There is a message to remind users that if they haven't created an account, they can click the sign up link to be directed to the sign up page.
 - If the user enters the wrong credentials, an error message will be displayed to inform them.

 ![Login](/media/images/login.png)

-Sign out:
+Sign Out:

 - When the user clicks the sign out button from the navbar, a modal will appear to confirm the action before the user is signed out.